kxfan2002/SophiaVL-R1/README.md

 bash scripts/train_scripts/run_train.sh
 ```

-Modify your training parameters in `scripts/train_scripts/fullsets.yaml`. `train_files` should be seperated with comma.
+Modify your training parameters in `scripts/train_scripts/fullsets.yaml`.

 #### Merge Checkpoint in HuggingFace Format
 The checkpoints saved during training need to be merged before using.